pulumi/docs/content/blog/aws-eks-managed-nodes-fargate/index.md

 * Managed Node Groups, enabling more control, while still leveraging EKS to auto-scale
 * EC2, for full control over your cluster's compute pools and nodes

-Pulumi is excited to be able to offer support for this full range of options just a day after the features were announced at AWS re:Invent this week, including to enlightening `eks.Cluster` itself for ease-of-use.
+We're excited to offer support for this full range of options just a day after the features were announced at AWS re:Invent this week, including to enlightening `eks.Cluster` itself for ease-of-use.

-To get started with Pulumi and try out these features, check out our [Getting Started guide](https://www.pulumi.com/docs/get-started/).
+To get started with Pulumi and try out EKS, check out our [Getting Started guide](https://www.pulumi.com/docs/get-started/).